tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/tales-and-stories/stories-of-the-freed-prisoners-of-the-cleansed.md

 ---
+tags: [source]
-{title: Stories of the Freed Prisoners of the Cleansed}
+title: Stories of the Freed Prisoners of the Cleansed
 ---

 *In that strange place where time seemed not to pass, Valius was always vaguely aware of his brother near him.
 His thoughts seemed as slow as molasses, and even when he tried to speak, he wasn't sure if words came out.
 But he was not entirely insensate, and he did not miss the slow, dawning awareness growing in his brother's eyes.
 Even in this cocoon world, where everything was dulled to near-oblivion, the shock blossomed in his mind, as he slowly realized: his brother was free!
 How could this have happened, trapped in this place?
 Maybe...just maybe....those crazy bastards who captured him did something to Fausto?*

 *Vargus, for his part, felt the transition as a fog lifting: not for clarity, exactly, for his thoughts still felt like molasses, and he was barely conscious of his surroundings.
 But what replaced the fog was somehow more impersonal, less obtrusive, not violating in the same way.
 The first thing he was consciously aware of was his brother, Valius.
 Somehow, despite it all, Valius had stuck with him.
 Valius had kept him from suffering this fate alone, had not hung him out to dry like their father had, leaving them twisting in the wind.
 His memories came flooding back -- two soldiers for hire, more interested in stories and ale than actually seeking employment.
 Then Fausto, and the Society of the Open Scroll, and then....just a blank.
 He had wanted to get out, maybe?
 Fausto was asking too much, but then what happened?
 He couldn't remember: maybe it was this strange molasses in his brain.
 But, his brother was with him, he was not alone, so they'd figure it out, somehow.